philips-labs/terraform-aws-github-runner/examples/multi-runner/README.md

 terraform output -raw webhook_secret
 ```

-Be-aware some shells will print some end of line character `%`.
+Be aware some shells will print some end of line character `%`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements